Hematophagy: Mechanism and evolution

 As a feeding practice, hematophagy has evolved independently in a number of arthropod, annelid, nematode and mammalian taxa.
 For example, Diptera (insects with two wings, such as flies) have eleven families with hematophagous habits (more than half of the 19 hematophagous arthropod taxa).
 About 14,000 species of arthropods are hematophagous, even including some genera that were not previously thought to be, such as moths of the genus Calyptra.
 Hematophagy in insects, including mosquitoes, is thought to have arisen from phytophagous or entomophagous origins.
 Several complementary biological adaptations for locating the hosts (usually in the dark, as most hematophagous species are nocturnal and silent to avoid detection) have also evolved, such as special physical or chemical detectors for sweat components, CO2, heat, light, movement, etc.

 In addition to these biological adaptations that have evolved to help blood-feeding arthropods locate hosts, there is evidence that RNA from host species may also be taken up and have regulatory consequences in blood feeding insects.
-A study on the yellow fever mosquito Aedes aegypti has shown that human blood microRNA hsa-miR-21 are taken up during blood feeding and transported into the fat body tissues.
+A study on the yellow fever mosquito Aedes aegypti has shown that human blood microRNA has-miR-21 are taken up during blood feeding and transported into the fat body tissues.
 Once in the fat body they target and regulate mosquito genes such as vitellogenin, which is a yolk protein used for egg production.

 Medical importance

 The phlebotomic action opens a channel for contamination of the host species with bacteria, viruses and blood-borne parasites contained in the hematophagous organism.
 Thus, many animal and human infectious diseases are transmitted by hematophagous species, such as the bubonic plague, Chagas disease, dengue fever, eastern equine encephalitis, filariasis, leishmaniasis, Lyme disease, malaria, rabies, sleeping sickness, St. Louis encephalitis, tularemia, typhus, Rocky Mountain spotted fever, West Nile fever, Zika fever, and many others.

 Insects and arachnids of medical importance for being hematophagous, at least in some species, include the sandfly, blackfly, tsetse fly, bedbug, assassin bug, mosquito, tick, louse, mite, midge, and flea.

+Many blood-feeding insects and arachnids, including mosquitoes, tsetse flies, kissing bugs, bed bugs, and ticks, rely on 4-hydroxyphenylpyruvate dioxygenase (HPPD) to degrade excess tyrosine after a bloodmeal.
+Inhibiting HPPD with compounds such as nitisinone causes lethal tyrosine accumulation, killing vectors after feeding and, in mosquitoes, even after brief contact with treated surfaces.
+This distinct metabolic vulnerability offers a potential route for broad-spectrum vector control beyond conventional neurotoxic insecticides.

 Hematophagous organisms have been used by physicians for beneficial purposes (hirudotherapy).
 Some doctors now use leeches to prevent the clotting of blood on some wounds following surgery or trauma.
 The anticoagulants in the laboratory-raised leeches' saliva keeps fresh blood flowing to the site of an injury, actually preventing infection and increasing chances of full recovery.
 In a recent study a genetically engineered drug called desmoteplase based on the saliva of Desmodus rotundus (a vampire bat) was shown to improve recovery in stroke patients.